Ricky Gervais: The Office

 The Office started when Stephen Merchant had to make his short film while on a BBC production course.
 In August 1999 he made a docu-soap parody, set in an office, with help from Ash Atalla who was shown a 7-minute video called 'The Seedy Boss'.
 Thus the character of David Brent was created.
 Merchant passed this tape on to the BBC's Head of Entertainment Paul Jackson at the Edinburgh Fringe, who then passed it on to Head of Comedy Jon Plowman, who eventually commissioned a full-pilot script from Merchant and Gervais.

 The first six-episode series of The Office aired in the UK in July and August 2001 to little fanfare or attention.
-Word-of-mouth, repeats, and DVDs helped spread the word, building up momentum and anticipation for the second series, also comprising six episodes.
+Word-of-mouth, repeats and DVDs helped spread the word, building up momentum and anticipation for the second series, also comprising six episodes.
 Following the success of The Office's second series, Gervais was named the most powerful person in TV comedy by Radio Times.
 In 2004, The Office won the Golden Globe Award for Best Television Series – Musical or Comedy as well as Best Actor – Television Series Musical or Comedy for Gervais, who said in a 2015 BBC interview that the award was the gateway to America for him.

-The Office brand has since been remade for audiences in Sweden, France, Germany, Quebec, Brazil, Chile, The Czech Republic, Finland, India, Israel, Poland and the United States.
+The Office brand has since been remade for audiences in Sweden, France, Germany, Quebec, Brazil, Chile, Czech Republic, Finland, India, Israel, Poland and the United States.
 Gervais and Merchant are producers of the American version, and they also co-wrote the episode "The Convict" for the show's third season.
 Gervais has said that the episode "Training" is his favourite, where Brent plays his guitar and sings.
 In 2021, on the show's 20th anniversary, he suggested the show would not have been produced in 2021 due to cancel culture: "I mean, now it would be cancelled.
 I'm looking forward to when they pick out one thing and try to cancel it.
 Someone said they might try to cancel it one day, and I say, 'Good let them cancel it—I've been paid!'"
+In 2025, Gervais became an executive producer on The Paper, a spinoff of the American version of The Office created by Greg Daniels, who had also created the American adaptation of The Office.